Frazier Park, California

-Frazier Park is an unincorporated community and census-designated place in Kern County, California.
+Frazier Park is a village and unincorporated community in Kern County, California.
 It is 5 mi west of Lebec, at an elevation of 4639 ft.
 It is one of the Mountain Communities of the Tejon Pass.
 The population was 2,592 in the 2020 census, down from 2,691 in 2010.

 History

 The earliest record relating to Frazier Park was a report in 1854 that lumber was being produced there from Frazier Mountain trees for use at the new Army post at nearby Fort Tejon.
 Local historian Bonnie Ketterl Kane wrote that the mill was "supposedly" at the southeast end of the present community.
 She cited another report that a Kitanemuk Indian referred to the site as Campo del Soldado (Soldier's Camp), "which was where the soldiers stayed when they cut timber from a mountain they called Pinery Mountain, today's Frazier Mountain."

 The community was established in 1925 by Harry McBain, who named it in 1926 for Frazier Mountain, on its southern flank.
 Its post office was established on September 14, 1927, with Charles B. Fife as the first postmaster.

-Frazier Park was used in filming for The Waltons television show.
+Frazier Park was used in filming for The Waltons television show and the 1973 science fiction thriller The Clones.

 Frazier Park is the setting of the 2011 film The FP and 1974's The Black Six.

+On October 11, 2023, a winning Powerball lottery ticket worth $1.75 billion was sold in Frazier Park.
+The owners of the Midway Market & Liquor store where the ticket was purchased received a $1 million bonus for selling the billion-dollar ticket.